 The training is provided by the airline and is designed by them.
 While there are some basic requirements that the training has to include, the airlines will choose anything outside of the standards.

 In training, you will learn all requirements about the planes, security practices, fire fighting skills, first aid, and so much more.

 You have to prepare to study like hell and don’t expect to relax during training.

 Schooling is expensive for the airlines and they want to get you through as efficiently and fast as possible.

 Days will be long and testing is frequent.

-Your schooling will take in between 5-8 weeks and be more than full time.
+Your schooling will take between 5-8 weeks and be more than full-time.
 Expect to study every day after school has ended.